obonaventure/cnp3/book/application/transport-service.rst

    The connectionless or datagram service

 The second transport service is the connection-oriented service.
 On the Internet, this service is often called the `byte-stream service` as it creates a reliable byte stream between the two applications that are linked by a transport connection.
-As for the datagram service, the networked applications that are using the byte-stream service are identified by the host on which they run and a port number.
+Like the datagram service, the networked applications that use the byte-stream service are identified by the host on which they run and a port number.
 These hosts can be identified by an IPv4 address, an IPv6 address or a name.
 The figure below illustrates two applications that are using the byte-stream service provided by the TCP protocol on IPv6 hosts.
 The byte stream service provided by TCP is reliable and bidirectional.

 .. figure:: png/app-fig-003-c.png